Budapest’s Bests in Three Days

 Gellért Baths

 After another hard day of pounding the streets, the Art Nouveau architecture of the Gellért thermal baths allows you to relax in style but also to see something special.
-Inside, the central pool is surrounded by Romanesque columns and lions spitting out water, and just for a moment you might expect Elizabeth Taylor’s Cleopatra to dive in alongside you.
+Inside, the central pool is surrounded by Romanesque columns and lions spitting out water, and just for a moment, you might expect Elizabeth Taylor’s Cleopatra to dive in alongside you.

-At the end of the pool, the male and female thermal facilities are to the right and left respectively.
+At the end of the pool, the male and female thermal facilities are to the right and left, respectively.
 This is where things start to get really colorful and heated, and we are not just talking about the design or decoration, nor the saunas and steam rooms.
-You can keep your bathing costume on, though many locals like to let it all hang out and dispense with their modesty cloths, although the authorities are said to be cracking down on that sort of thing.
+You can keep your bathing costume on, though many locals like to let it all hang out and dispense with their modesty clothes, although the authorities are said to be cracking down on that sort of thing.

 The plunge pool is so icy you feel the chill right through your bones, but the thaw of the warm pools is always close at hand.
 While the waters are supposed to sort out arthritis, blood circulation, and the spine, we say just enjoy them and come out feeling squeaky clean and purified.
-In summer, be sure to check out the outdoor pools and garden, which is a bit more suited to kids who can enjoy the artificial waves in the main outdoor pool.
+In summer, be sure to check out the outdoor pools and garden, which are a bit more suited to kids who can enjoy the artificial waves in the main outdoor pool.

 For more information, please see this post about Best Thermal Baths in Budapest.

 Time: 2 hours.
-Opening hours: 6am–7pm.
+Opening hours: 6 am–7 pm.

 Location: Budapest, Kelenhegyi út 4.
 Tram: 47/49/18/19 to Szent Gellért tér.